OTRS/otrs/README.md

 What is OTRS?
 =============
-OTRS is an Open source Ticket Request System with many features to manage customer telephone calls and e-mails.
-It is distributed under the GNU AFFERO General Public License (AGPL) and tested on Linux, Solaris, AIX, Windows, FreeBSD, OpenBSD and Mac OS 10.x.
+OTRS (the former Open Ticket Request System now stands for Open Technology – Real Service) is an open source ticket request system with many features to manage customer telephone calls and e-mails.
+It is distributed under the GNU General Public License (GPL) and tested on various Linux platforms.
 Do you receive many e-mails and want to answer them with a team of agents?
 You're going to love OTRS!

 You can find a list of features in the [online documentation](http://doc.otrs.org/3.2/en/html/features-of-otrs.html).

 License
 =======
-It is distributed under the AFFERO GNU General Public License - see the accompanying [COPYING](COPYING) file for more details.
+It is distributed under the GNU General Public License - see the accompanying [COPYING](COPYING) file for more details.